catppuccin/.github/CONTRIBUTING.md

 The following is a set of guidelines for contributing to this project.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

-- PRs should go to the `dev` branch.
-Reasons:
+- PRs should go to the `main` branch.
-	- If there is already stuff under development, then it's likely that a conflict may occur.
-	- Documentation tends not to be updated by PRs.
-	- Testing.
 - Use the `.editorconfig` file (located at the root of this project) on your editor so as to "maintain consistent coding styles".
 For instructions on how to use this file refer to [EditorConfig's website](https://editorconfig.org/).
 - Use [conventionalcommits.org's](https://www.conventionalcommits.org/en/v1.0.0/) rules for creating explicit and meaningful commit messages.